 Read your agreement.
 Take the time to read and understand your bank’s overdraft policies.
 You’ll receive a deposit account agreement and schedule of fees when you open an account, and these agreements include information such as fee limits or recurring fees.

 Consider a back-up plan.
-A checking reserve line of credit may be an option to avoid future overdraft fees.
+With Gate City bank, you have a choice of two different options for overdraft protection: savings or credit.
+Ask about linking your savings as a back-up to your checking account1 to avoid overdrafts, or apply for a checking reserve line of credit for those unexpected expenses when you need it.
 With this offering, you borrow against your own line of credit to cover overdrafts on your checking account.
 You can work with a lender to learn more about specific terms and limits.